hascilopiotr/NetflixDatasetEDA/README.md

-Netflix Content Strategy Analysis (EDA) 🎬
+Netflix Content Strategy Analysis (EDA)

-📌 Overview

-This project performs an Exploratory Data Analysis (EDA) on a Netflix dataset to understand the content strategy of the platform.
-Using Python libraries such as Pandas, Seaborn, and Matplotlib, we analyze trends regarding content types (Movies vs. TV Shows), production countries, genres, and release timing.

-📂 Dataset
+What's This Project About?

+Ever wondered what makes Netflix tick?
+This project dives deep into a massive Netflix dataset to uncover the strategies behind their content library.
+Using the power of Python (specifically Pandas, Seaborn, and Matplotlib), we aren't just looking at rows and columns—we're telling the story of how streaming has evolved, what genres dominate our screens, and which countries are producing the next big hits.

+The Data

+We are working with the netflix1.csv dataset, which is essentially a snapshot of Netflix's library.

+What's Inside: It contains details like the type of content (Movie or TV Show), titles, countries of origin, release years, ratings, and genres.

+Cleaning Up: Before analyzing, we did some housekeeping.
+We removed unnecessary columns (like 'director'), cleaned up missing data, and converted dates into a format that lets us track trends over time.

+The Toolkit

+To make sense of this data, we used a classic Python data science stack:

+Pandas: For slicing, dicing, and cleaning the data.

+Matplotlib & Seaborn: To turn boring numbers into beautiful, insightful charts.

+Numpy: For the heavy mathematical lifting.

-The analysis is based on the netflix1.csv dataset.
+The Story the Data Tells

-Key Attributes: type, title, country, date_added, release_year, rating, duration, listed_in (genres).

-Preprocessing: The 'director' column was dropped, missing values were handled, and date columns were converted to datetime objects for time-series analysis.

-🛠️ Technologies Used

-Python

-Pandas (Data Manipulation)

-Matplotlib (Data Visualization)

-Seaborn (Statistical Data Visualization)

-Numpy (Numerical operations)

-📊 Key Analyses & Visualizations

-1. Content Segmentation
+Here are the key questions we answered with our visualizations:

-Movies vs. TV Shows: Analyzed the ratio of content types available on the platform.
+1. Movies vs. TV Shows: The Battle for Dominance

-Growth Over Time: A line chart visualization showing the volume of content added to Netflix over the years.

-2. Geographical Analysis

-Top 10 Countries: Bar charts displaying the top content-producing countries for both Movies and TV Shows separately.

-3. Genre Analysis

-Data Transformation: Utilized the explode() function to separate titles listed under multiple genres.

-Top Genres: Visualized the most popular genres for Movies and TV Shows.

-4. Rating & Release Trends
+We started by asking a simple question: Is Netflix a movie platform or a TV show platform?
+We analyzed the ratio to see which format currently rules the library.

+2. The Content Explosion

+By plotting a line chart over time, we visualized Netflix's growth spurt.
+You can literally see the moment streaming took over the world based on how much content was added year over year.

+3. Global Content Powerhouses

+Who is producing the most content?
+We broke down the top 10 countries for both Movies and TV Shows.
+This reveals not just Hollywood's dominance, but the rise of international hubs like South Korea, India, and the UK.

+4. What Are We Watching?

+Genres can be messy—often a single movie is listed under three different categories.
+We used a technique to "explode" these lists, allowing us to count every single genre tag.
+The result?
+A clear picture of the most popular genres on the platform.

+5. Who Is It For?
+(Ratings & Release Lag)

-Content Ratings: A count plot showing the distribution of content ratings (e.g., TV-MA, PG-13).
+Ratings: We looked at the distribution of content ratings (like TV-MA vs. PG-13) to see if Netflix leans more towards family-friendly content or mature audiences.

-Release vs. Added Year: A scatter plot analyzing the lag between a title's original release year and the year it was added to Netflix.
+The Nostalgia Factor: We compared the release year of a title vs. the year it was added to Netflix.
+This interesting scatter plot shows us how much "classic" content is being added versus brand-new releases.

-5. Country-Genre Heatmap

-A heatmap visualizing the relationship between the Top 5 Countries and the Top 5 Genres, revealing regional content preferences.

 📷 Preview